vijayanajay/stock_rule_based/docs/memory.md

 # KISS Signal CLI - Memory & Learning Log

+## Monstrous Function Deletion: SRP Violation in Persistence Layer (2025-07-25)
+- **Issue**: The `clear_and_recalculate_strategies` function in `persistence.py` was a 69-line monster that violated the Single Responsibility Principle by doing database operations, data loading, backtesting logic, and orchestration - all in a persistence module that should only handle database operations.
+- **Structural Root Cause**: Dead code left behind after CLI refactoring.
+The CLI was already properly using `clear_strategies_for_config` for clearing and helper functions `_run_backtests`/`_process_and_save_results` for orchestration, but the monstrous function remained as unused code that tests were still mocking.
+- **Fix**: Deleted the entire `clear_and_recalculate_strategies` function, removed it from `__all__` exports, cleaned up unnecessary imports (`data`, `backtester`, `get_active_strategy_combinations`), and updated tests to mock the actual functions being called by the CLI.
+- **Lesson**: When CLI commands are refactored to use proper modular design, ensure dead code is immediately deleted.
+The persistence layer should ONLY handle database operations, not orchestrate business logic.
+Tests should mock actual dependencies, not dead code.
+Following Kailash Nadh's philosophy: each module should have a single, focused responsibility.

+## CLI DRY Violation: Massive Code Duplication in clear-and-recalculate Command (2025-07-25)
+- **Issue**: The `clear-and-recalculate` command contained a complete, duplicated copy (~50 LOC) of the backtesting and reporting pipeline from the `run` command, violating DRY principles.
+Tests were also failing because they mocked the old `clear_and_recalculate_strategies` function that was no longer being called in the refactored implementation.
+- **Structural Root Cause**: The command was implemented as a monolithic function instead of reusing the modular helper functions (`_run_backtests`, `_process_and_save_results`) that were already extracted from the `run` command.
+This created maintenance burden and potential for behavioral drift between the two commands.
+- **Fix**: Gutted the duplicated logic and replaced it with calls to the same helper functions used by the `run` command.
+Updated tests to verify actual behavior instead of mocking implementation details, testing the real database state rather than expected mock return values.
+- **Lesson**: When adding new commands that share functionality with existing ones, always extract and reuse helper functions rather than duplicating code.
+Tests should verify behavior, not implementation details - avoid mocking internal functions when possible, and test actual outcomes instead.

+## Test Mock Mismatch: Function Name Inconsistency (2025-07-25)
+- **Issue**: Test failure `AttributeError: module 'kiss_signal.reporter' does not have the attribute 'analyze_rule_performance'` in `test_analyze_rules_exception_handling`.
+The test was trying to mock a function that doesn't exist.
+- **Structural Root Cause**: Naming inconsistency between test expectations and actual implementation.
+The test expected `analyze-rules` command with `analyze_rule_performance` function, but the actual implementation has `analyze-strategies` command with `analyze_strategy_performance`/`analyze_strategy_performance_aggregated` functions.
+This represents a classic case of test-implementation drift where the test was never updated to match the final naming conventions.
+- **Fix**: Updated the test to mock the correct function (`analyze_strategy_performance_aggregated`) and use the correct command name (`analyze-strategies`).
+- **Lesson**: Tests must mirror the actual API, not outdated design assumptions.
+When functions are renamed during development, all tests mocking those functions must be updated simultaneously.
+Mock targets should always be verified to exist before writing tests.

 ## Test Suite Desynchronization: Incomplete CLI Refactoring (2025-07-25)
 - **Issue**: Multiple test failures (`AttributeError`, `AssertionError`) were traced to a structural flaw where the test suite was not updated after a major CLI simplification (Story 22).
 The refactoring removed the `analyze-rules` command and inverted the default behavior of `analyze-strategies` to show an aggregated view instead of a per-stock view.
 - **Structural Root Cause**: API contract desynchronization.
 The test suite continued to test the old, more complex CLI API.
 This resulted in "zombie tests" for deleted code (`analyze-rules`) and assertion failures in tests that incorrectly assumed the default output of `analyze-strategies` was still per-stock.